Safest Teeth Whiteners

 There are two ways to begin treatment: order an online impression kit or visit a SmileShop for a risk-free consultation (3D images/scan).
 There are currently have SmileShop locations in:

-If you aren’t a candidate, you’ll receive a full refund on the impression kit.
+You’ll receive a full refund on the impression kit if you aren't a candidate.
 The scans are also free and risk-free (no obligation to approve the plan).

 Cost and Payment Plan: